aviadr1/learn-python/README.md

 learn how to program in python from the very basics like variables, loops and functions to some advanced materials such as functional programming and list comprehension

+To read through the content in your browser, visit https://aviadr1.github.io/learn-python/

 ## View notebooks in browser

 Click the binder link to view and run these notebooks in your browser. no downloads necessary